 \section{Introduction}

-The international scientific program named Array for Real-time Geostrophic Oceanography (ARGO) was launched in the early 2000s as a response to the call of global observation networks to monitor the climate system \citep{argo2000argo, johnson2022argo}.
-Since then, the program has launched a global network of 4000 free-drifting Argo profiling floats that measure ocean variables in the upper 2000 meters of the world's oceans.
-Each float performs a ten day duration ``park-and-profile" mission.
-From the surface, the float descends to the drift depth at 1000 meters where it will park for 9 days.
-At the 10th day, the float descends to 2000 meters and collects temperature (in degree Celsius or $^{\circ}$C), salinity (in practical salinity unit or PSU), and pressure (in decibars or dbar) measurements as it ascends to the surface.
-Once at the surface, the data collected are transmitted via satellite.
-The full ``park-and-profile" mission is illustrated in Figure~\ref{fig:argo_park_and_profile}.
-The data harvested by the floats are made available within 24 hours of its collection as Argo data products (\url{https://argo.ucsd.edu}).
-By making the data publicly accessible, the Argo program offers the research community the opportunity to analyze ocean processes and challenges modelers to improve existing data-driven scientific methods.
+The international program named Array for Real-time Geostrophic Oceanography (ARGO) was launched in the early 2000s in response to the need for a global ocean observing system \citep{wong2020argo, johnson2022argo}.
+Since then, the program has deployed a worldwide network of 4,000 free-drifting profiling floats that sample the upper 2,000 meters of the oceans.
+Each float completes a ten-day ``park-and-profile'' mission: it descends from the surface to a drift depth of 1,000 meters, parks there for nine days, then descends to 2,000 meters and measures temperature ($^{\circ}$C), salinity (in practical salinity unit or PSU), and pressure (in decibar or dbar) while it ascends to the surface.
+Upon surfacing, the float transmits the collected data via satellite.
+The full cycle is shown in Figure~\ref{fig:argo_park_and_profile}.
+All measurements are made available within 24 hours as Argo data products (\url{https://argo.ucsd.edu}), providing both opportunities and challenges for analyzing ocean processes.

-The core Argo data products are temperature and salinity measurements, the two most important variables through which other oceanographic variables, such as freezing point, electrical conductivity, viscosity \citep{pawlowicz2013key}, ocean heat content and potential density \citep{yarger2022functional}, and tropical cyclone-induced ocean thermal response \citep{hu2020spatio}, can be derived.
-The temperature and salinity variables have been key pieces in understanding the physical properties and dynamics of the ocean.
-Their distributions were shown to drive ocean circulation \citep{chen2022effects,gangopadhyay2022introduction}, affect climate processes \citep{olson2022effect}, and change biogeochemistry \citep{galan2021argo, ding2022effects}.
-They were also used to understand underwater sound propagation for hydroacoustics research \citep{jana2022sound}, design offshore wind farms \citep{escobar2016influence}, and identify stressors to organisms in seawater and freshwater \citep{walker2020warmer}.
+The core Argo data products are temperature and salinity--the two fundamental variables from which many other oceanographic variables can be derived, including freezing point, electrical conductivity, and viscosity \citep{pawlowicz2013key}, ocean heat content and potential density \citep{yarger2022functional}, and tropical cyclone-induced ocean thermal response \citep{hu2024spatiotemporal}.
+Temperature and salinity are central to understanding the oceans' physical properties and dynamics: their distributions influence ocean circulation \citep{chen2022effects, gangopadhyay2022introduction}, shape climate processes \citep{olson2022effect}, and alter biogeochemistry \citep{galan2021argo, ding2022effects}.
+They also support diverse applications, including hydroacoustics \citep{jana2022sound}, offshore wind farm design \citep{escobar2016influence}, and assessments of environmental stressors in marine and freshwater systems \citep{walker2020warmer}.